 After developing a fascination with the history of frankincense and exploring many Middle Eastern countries to research those ancient stories, Gary decided to build a distillery in Salalah, Oman, which is at the center of the rich history of frankincense.
 This was the first large commercial distillery for the extraction of the Sacred Frankincense species in modern times.

-On a mission to document the different frankincense and myrrh species still growing in Yemen, Gary traveled to Yemen’s forbidden zone to visit Shabwa, the ancient throne of Queen Sheba and to see the remains of the ancient civilization that was once the center of the caravan trading, including the presious frankincense resin.
+On a mission to document the different frankincense and myrrh species still growing in Yemen, Gary traveled to Yemen’s forbidden zone to visit Shabwa, the ancient throne of Queen Sheba and to see the remains of the ancient civilization that was once the center of the caravan trading, including the precious frankincense resin.
 Gary’s exciting, fictitious novel, The One Gift, is based on his discoveries and experiences while documenting the frankincense trail.
-This fascinating story protrays life on the ancient Middle Eastern camel caravans that traded in frankincense and myrrh.
+This fascinating story portrays life on the ancient Middle Eastern camel caravans that traded in frankincense and myrrh.
 The One Gift was just one of several books Gary authored and published.

 Gary founded the Young Living Academy to create brighter futures for the local children in Chongon, Ecuador.
 Nearly 340 students have attended, with the students in the third graduating class recently celebrating their commencement in March 2018.
 The class of 2018 is the third in a row to celebrate a 100 percent graduation rate.